 - 1. Select a user whose exceptions you want to assign to another user in the User field. - 2.
-To reassign all exception records belonging to a user, skip to Step 4.
-To reassign a portion of a user's exception records, complete one or more of these fields: - Dataflow name-The name of the dataflow producing the exception records. - Stage label-The name of the stage producing the exception records. - Job ID-The ID assigned to the job containing the exception records. - Data domain-The kind of data assigned in the Exception Monitor. - Quality metrics-The kind of metric assigned in the Exception Monitor. - From date/time-The start date in a range of dates in which the exception records were created. - To date/time-The end date in a range of dates in which the exception records were created. - Approval status-Whether or not the exception records have been approved. - 3.
-After making selections in the User, Dataflow name, and Stage label fields (at minimum), you can further refine the filter based on exception field values. - a) Click the add field filter icon. - b) In the Field Name column, select the field you want to filter on. - c) In the Operator column, select one of the following:
+To reassign all exception records belonging to a user, skip to step 4 on page 262.
+To reassign a portion of a user's exception records, complete one or more of these fields:

+Field Description Dataflow name The name of the dataflow producing the exception records.
+Stage label The name of the stage producing the exception records.
+Job ID The ID assigned to the job containing the exception records.
+Data domain The kind of data assigned in the Exception Monitor.
+Quality metrics The kind of metric assigned in the Exception Monitor.
+From date/time The start date in a range of dates in which the exception records were created.
+To date/time The end date in a range of dates in which the exception records were created.
+Approval status Whether or not the exception records have been approved.

+- 3. After making selections in the User, Dataflow name, and Stage label fields (at minimum), you can further refine the filter based on exception field values. - a) Click the add field filter icon. - b) In the Field Name column, select the field you want to filter on. - c) In the Operator column, select one of the following: